tourforge/builder/README.md

 # OpenTourBuilder

-This repository holds the source code for the part of OpenTourBuilder that lets you build custom tours on a desktop computer.
+This repository holds the sourcecode for the OpenTourBuilder server as well as the OpenTourBuilder editor.

 ## Development